pkirkham/pkirkham.github.io/_posts/analysis/2025-02-22-simulating-well-flow-performance.md

 It is necessary at this point to digress slightly and note that [Reynolds was a fellow at Queens' College, Cambridge](https://en.wikipedia.org/wiki/Osborne_Reynolds), where I studied Engineering.
 This little known piece of trivia was drilled into all undergraduate engineers at Queens'.
 It is somewhat sobering to realise that over a century later we have not managed to significantly advance the state of fluid flow in pipes to an extent that the Reynolds number has faded into the history books.
 We are truely standing on the shoulders of giants.

-The transitional portion of the chart (2300 < Re < 2900) is calculated using:
+But enough already with my hero-worship of Reynolds.
+Let's get back to our friction factor...
+The critical zone portion of the chart between the laminar and transition to turbulent flow (2300 < Re < 4000) is calculated using:

 $$f_{f} = \frac{7.05 \times {10^{-8}}}{Re^{-1.5}}$$

 Note that this formula is for a Fanning friction factor, so to obtain a Moody friction factor it is necessary to multiply by 4&times;.

+As a quick aside, there are actually two commonly used friction factors: the Fanning friction factor ($$f_{f}$$) and the Moody friction factor ($$f_{m}$$).
+The Moody friction factor and Fanning friction factor are to all extents and purposes identical, other than their relative quantum.
+The Moody friction factor is exactly 4&times; as large as the Fanning friction factor.
+In the oil and gas industry, the Moody friction factor tends to be used by petroleum engineers (hence its appearance in API RP14E), whereas chemical process engineers tend to use equations based around the Fanning friction factor.
+Quite why this discrepancy arose is a mystery, but it is suffice to note that care should always be taken to ensure the correct friction factor is being used.

 For computational purposes the turbulent portion of the Moody chart was captured into an equation by Colebrook and White (1939):

 $$\frac{1}{\sqrt{f_{m}}} = -2\log{\frac{\varepsilon}{3.7D_{h}} + \frac{2.51}{Re\sqrt{f_{m}}}}$$

+Where:

+ - $$\varepsilon$$ = pipe roughness (typically 0.00156 inch for production tubing)

-But back to the Colebrook and White equation... this is implicit in $$f_{m}$$ which appears on both sides of the equation.
+The Colebrook and White equation is implicit in $$f_{m}$$ which appears on both sides of the equation.
 It can be solved iteratively, or [solved exactly](https://en.wikipedia.org/wiki/Darcy_friction_factor_formulae#Colebrook%E2%80%93White_equation) using the [Lambert W formula](https://en.wikipedia.org/wiki/Lambert_W_function).
 In practice, a large number of explicit approximations to the Colebrook-White formula have been proposed.
 We use the Vatankhah (2014) implementation which was found to have the lowest error across the entire range of the Moody diagram when reviewed and tested by Zeghadnia et al (2018):

 $$f_{m} = \left ( \frac{2.51 / Re + 1.1513\delta}{\delta - (\varepsilon / D_{h})/3.71 - 2.3026\delta log(\delta)} \right )^2$$